vsrinivas/fuchsia/life_of_an_open.md

 response on the handle.
 Once the server properly found, opened, and initialized I/O state for this file, it sent back a “success” RIO description object.
 This object would be read by the client, identifying that the call completed successfully.
-At this point, the client could create an mxio object representing the handle to “foo”, reference it with an entry in a file descriptor table, and return the fd back to whoever called the original “open” function.
+At this point, the client could create an fdio object representing the handle to “foo”, reference it with an entry in a file descriptor table, and return the fd back to whoever called the original “open” function.
 Furthermore, if the client wants to send any additional requests